lgarrison/AbacusCosmos/data_specifications.md

 # Overview
 The file formats for all the data products are documented below.
-Python code is also provided to load the friends-of-friends and Rockstar halos, but using it is completely optional.
-If nothing else, it provides a concrete example of how to read the files, in case there is any ambiguity in the documentation below.
+[Python code]({{ site.baseurl }}{% link code.md %}) is also provided to load the friends-of-friends and Rockstar halos, but using it is completely optional.
+If nothing else, it provides a concrete example of how to read the files, in case you have any questions after reading the documentation below.

 Jump to:
 - [Friends-of-friends Halos](#friends-of-friends-halos)